Ostrowite, Golub-Dobrzyń County: Industrialization and the cemetery

-The Old Tavern
+The old tavern

 Perhaps the oldest - and certainly the longest inhabited - Ostrowitego building is an old tavern.
 At the beginning of the 1900s it was only an inn.
-Later on, however, it housed the Lewandowskich family’s butchery, and now is the home of the Smuszkiewiczów family.
+Later on, however, it housed the Lewandowskich family's butchery, and now is the home of the Smuszkiewiczów family.
 At the time when Poland was under German occupation, Ostrowite was part of the border between Germany and Russia.
 During this time the old inn was used for smuggling.
 Those who were involved in the smuggling of alcohol and spirits used this inn.
 These were such lucrative jobs that it was the root of many a fortune in the community.
 However, smuggling was not considered reprehensible.
 Smugglers filled wooden barrels with one side flat, forming a sort of cake.
 A strong man took could carry forty liters, weaker men would carry up to twenty.
 Smugglers had to walk quite a few miles, and even cross the lake Powidzkie.
 Some made their way up to Mielżyna, because there they would transfer it across the border at the greatest profit.